Alex Katz (baseball): Arabia Wolves

+Staten Island FerryHawks (second stint)

+On April 18, 2026, Katz signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.

 Team Israel; World Baseball Classic and Olympics

 Katz was on the roster for Israel at the 2017 World Baseball Classic qualifier, but did not make an appearance during the tournament.
 Team Israel beat Pakistan, Great Britain, and Brazil, all of which were better ranked.

 Katz pitched for Team Israel at the 2017 World Baseball Classic, in March 2017.
 He pitched in 4 games, pitching 3.1 scoreless innings.

-In October 2018 he became a dual Israeli citizen, partly to help Israel’s baseball team make the 2020 Olympics.
+In October 2018 he became a dual Israeli citizen, partly to help Israel's baseball team make the 2020 Olympics.

 He pitched for the Israel national baseball team in two relief appearances at the 2020 Summer Olympics in Tokyo in the summer of 2021.

 He played for Team Israel in the 2023 World Baseball Classic.
 He played for Team Israel manager and former All-Star Ian Kinsler, and alongside All-Star outfielder Joc Pederson and pitcher Dean Kremer, among others.

 Katz pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.